By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 Specific commands (CLI)

-Users can switch between tabs using specific commands (tx
+Users can switch between tabs using specific commands (tx, rep, budget, loan, analytics).

-These commands are global commands that are directly recognised by IchiFundParser
+These commands are global commands that are directly recognised by IchiFundParser, which changes

 Whenever the value of the index changes, the listener triggers an event to change the tab throw the invalidated()